My Favorite Duck

 My Favorite Duck is a 1942 color Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones, in his second collaboration with writer Michael Maltese.
 The cartoon was released on December 5, 1942, and stars Daffy Duck and Porky Pig.
 It was the second color entry in the Looney Tunes series, and the first pairing of Porky and Daffy produced in Technicolor.

 The title was presumably inspired by a film of that era, either My Favorite Wife (1940) or My Favorite Blonde (1942).
 In this case the title is used ironically.
 This is one of several entries in a series where Daffy (during his "screwball" period) torments Porky in a variety of ways.

 Plot

-Porky is on a camping vacation beside a lake where Daffy happens to live.
-The duck quickly insinuates himself into Porky's attempts at relaxation, and every time the duck gets Porky riled enough to threaten violence, Daffy shows him a sign that says it is not duck hunting season, and that there is a hefty fine for even "molesting" (i.e. "bothering") a duck.
-When Porky calls Daffy screwy, Daffy makes eyes with Porky and responds "That, my little cherub, is strictly a matter of opinion".
+Porky Pig is on a camping vacation beside a lake which happens to be the residence of Daffy Duck.
+The duck intentionally ruins Porky's attempts at relaxation, and each time Porky is riled enough to threaten violence, Daffy produces a sign reminding him that it is not duck hunting season, and that there is a hefty fine for even "molesting" (i.e. "bothering") a duck.
+When Porky calls Daffy screwy, Daffy makes eyes with Porky and responds "That, my little cherub, is strictly a matter of opinion."

-Porky and Daffy both sing to different effect.
-Porky, who has trouble with words starting with M and B (among others), stammers and stutters his way through the standard "On Moonlight Bay" from 1912, while Daffy periodically breaks into a somewhat-sultry version of a then-recent hit called "Blues in the Night."
-At one point, Porky unconsciously starts to sing Daffy's number, then stops, looks into the camera with a "Harumph!" and returns to "Moonlight Bay".
+Porky stammers and stutters his way through the standard "On Moonlight Bay" from 1912, while Daffy periodically breaks into a somewhat-sultry version of a then-recent hit called "Blues in the Night".
+At one point, Porky unconsciously starts to sing Daffy's number, then stops, looks at the audience with a "Harumph!" and returns to singing "Moonlight Bay".